true-async/php-true-async-rfc/basic.md

 The `TaskGroup::race()` method returns an `Awaitable` trigger that can be used multiple times to obtain the first completed task.
+The `race()` trigger clears the internal result storage after completion,
+so you won't be able to retrieve the same result twice.

 If you need to get the first available result, use the `firstResult()` method.
 The `TaskGroup::firstResult()` trigger returns the first available result.